 Since water causes most foundation problems, homeowners should ensure the soil under and around their home’s foundation doesn’t get over-saturated with water.

 - Don’t plant water-hungry shrubs and flowers next to the foundation.
 When you water them, the soil gets soaked, and then if there are drainage problems, the water could find a way into your basement.

 - Make sure your yard slopes away from your home.
 If it doesn’t, you might need to get it regraded.

 - Check to see if your gutters are working correctly.
 Clogged gutters can cause water to overflow and run down the side of your home and into the soil next to the foundation.
 Therefore, make sure you clean your gutters regularly.

 - Downspouts that are too short can dump water into the soil next to your foundation.
 Downspout extensions will ensure that rainwater gets channeled away from the foundation.

 While a French drain basement waterproofing solution is more expensive than other waterproofing methods, it’s highly effective.
 In fact, it may be the most effective basement waterproofing method around because it doesn’t just stop water from getting in; it channels water away from the foundation.

-If you’re struggling with a wet basement and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a free inspection and estimate.
+If you’re struggling with a wet basement and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for an inspection and estimate.